5argon/AHLCG3mmDivider/gallery.md

 ![Image](./Images/boulder-1.jpg)
 ![Image](./Images/boulder-2.jpg)

 Can close, but very tight.
-I think it would have trouble closing if you sleeve the dividers.
+If divider is sleeved in KMC Character Sleeve, they won't fit in the Boulder anymore.

 ![Image](./Images/boulder-3.jpg)